mb-group/ai_journal_club/content/ai_pi_book/buzz_vs_reality.md

 ## **Protein Language Models (pLMs)**

+### **What are they?**
+Protein Language Models (pLMs) are neural networks trained on millions of protein sequences using techniques adapted from natural language processing.
+These models learn statistical patterns in amino acid sequences to generate embeddings that capture evolutionary, structural, and functional information without requiring labeled training data or explicit 3D structures.

 ### **1. The good wish**
 That protein sequences can be treated like a “language,” allowing models to learn structure, function, and mutational behavior directly from raw sequence—ultimately enabling rational design without experiments.